gagan144/Feedvay/docs/source/modules/surveys/index.rst

 Surveyor: Who can conduct a survey?
 -----------------------------------
-A person or an organisation that can conduct asurvey is called **surveyor**.
+A person or an organisation that can conducts a survey is called **surveyor**.
 On Feedvay platform, a survey can be conducted by an individual or an organisation or even a brand:

        1. **An individual:** Any person who has registered with Feedvay and has completed his basic KYC